ghawthorne66/yellowcake-frontsight/content/pages/home.md

   description: Digital marketing and SEO for HVAC contractors.
   noindex: false
   title: Front Sight Marketing
+section1: >-
+  ## This is a container component

+section2: |-
+  ## You can use videos, images and text.

+video:
+videoPoster:
+videoTitle:

 ---
 Yellowcake is an opinionated starter project created by [Thrive Digital](https://thriveweb.com.au/) a [Gold Coast Web Design](https://thriveweb.com.au/) studio. to help you create lightening fast websites with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org).